— 10 Dec 2024, 09:09:00 by Kate Moore

 The guarantee of free-roaming throughout the EU ended on 1 January 2021.
 This means that if your operator has reintroduced roaming charges you may now be charged more for using your mobile device in France.

-You are not allowed to bring any dairy or meat products into the EU from the UK and so don’t be tempted to pack chocolate, biscuits, Bovril!
+You are not allowed to bring any dairy or meat products into the EU from the UK and so don’t be tempted to pack chocolate, biscuits or Bovril!
 The EU website states that the only exception is special foods required for medical reasons.